One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 Order of Execution and Mandatory Action fields have the same functionality as was explained in the first Action.

-All the new Google Drive files that are generated with Maven Documents will be initially owned by the Admin user that was used to connect to your Google Drive.
+All the new Google Drive files that are generated with Maven Documents are initially owned by the Admin user who is connected to Google Drive.
 More information can be found in the Administration article.

-If you are using Google Docs or Google Sheets as the output format and you would like to share the generated Google file with another person, let's say a customer, then use the Share Google File Action.
+If you use Google Docs or Google Sheets as the output format and would like to share the generated Google file with another person, let's say a customer, then use the Share Google File" Action.

-You should also know, that if you own the document, you can't share the ownership with another User.
-In that case, the Action Request will end up in an error.
+If you own the document, you can't share the ownership with another User.
+In that case, the Action Request ends up in an error.

 The Email Address field supports dynamic expressions as displayed in the screenshot above.

-Keep in mind: if you would like to share the file with multiple grantees, create multiple Actions on the same Document Solution.
+If you share the file with multiple grantees, create multiple Actions on the same Document Solution.

 Order of Execution and Mandatory Action fields have the same functionality as was explained in the first Action.

-As you can say from its name, with the help of this action you can copy the file that was generated and stored at OneDrive or Google Drive, and place it on the needed record on Salesforce.
-To accomplish that, you would need an ID of the destination record, the type of the Drive, and the ID of the desired file.
+As you can say from its name, with the help of this Action you can copy the file that was generated and stored at OneDrive or Google Drive, and place it on the needed record on Salesforce.
+To accomplish that, you need the following data:

-As additional features, you would be able to change the name of the file and define the format, either PDF or DOCX, and how the file is saved on Salesforce: as a file or an attachment.
+You can change the name of the file, define its format: either PDF or DOCX and how the file is saved on Salesforce: as a file or an attachment.

 However, this action stands out from the ones we described above.

-Secondly, it is not a post-generation action.
-That means, you can execute the Copy Document to Salesforce actions regardless of whether the document was generated or this is not even in the picture.
-But of course, you can embed this action in the document-generating Flow and use data from the Flow elements to create a process that suits your business logic most.
+Secondly, it is not a post-generation Action.
+That means, you can execute Copy Document to Salesforce regardless of whether the document was generated or this is not even in the picture.
+But of course, you can embed this Action in the document-generating Flow and use data from the Flow elements to create a process that suits your business logic most.

 We wrote instructions to use the action both alone and as a part of the Flow.
 Follow the link to check it out.